joewood/edge-flow/README.md

-variationMin?   | number   | The minimum width of the Edge for random dispersal (default -0.01) variationMax?   | number   | The maximum width of the Edge for random dispersal (default 0.01) color?          | string   | Color of the particle
+variationMin?   | number   | The minimum width of the Edge for random dispersal (default -0.01) variationMax?   | number   | The maximum width of the Edge for random dispersal (default 0.01) color?          | string   | Color of the particle shape?          | number   | Roundness of particle range 0..1 - 1 being circle, 0 being square size?           | number   | Size of the particles (range 1..20) pathColor?      | string   | Color of the edge's path (defaults to lighter shade of canvas background) pathWidth?      | number   | Width of the line for the edge's path (default 12) pathOpacity?    | number   | Opacity of the path for the edge (default is 0.2)